btfs2/studious-spork/log.md

 Finish compiling the document with multiple feedback cycles and refining our conclusions based on the data obtained from the questionaire.

 ### The third session
 Tied up Tick 1 and got it ticked.
-Discussed our different ideas for prototypes and agreed to work on our separate own designs, based on what we agreed on.
+Discussed our different ideas for prototypes and plans for the next days.

 ### Between sessions
 Each of us created a design based on what we undestood of our requirements.
+So we had multiple concepts for the final GUI to choose from.

 ### The fourth session
 We looked at everyone's individual designs for how the app should look and how it functions.
-We chose which features to include from each design.
+We chose which features to include from each design and nailed down final sketches.
-Debated specific aspects of functionality.
-Designated tasks to do between sessions.
+Designated tasks to do between sessions and decided on user tasks to storyboard.

 ### Between sessions
 Individually completed tasks: